 - What is the emergency?

-- Where is the emergency.
+- Where is the emergency?
 In addition to your address, helpful information would include major intersections or cross streets that are nearby as well as any notable buildings or landmarks.
+It is also helpful to know what jurisdiction you are in such as Town, Village or City.

 - Who needs the help?
 This might include the number of people/age/medical history.